Tier Policy Tuning CLI (Calibration)

 PurposeRun policy-tuning sweeps to empirically derive guard thresholds and tier policy recommendations.

-Primary commandsinvarlock calibrate null-sweep, invarlock calibrate ve-sweep.
+Primary commandsinvarlock advanced calibrate null-sweep, invarlock advanced calibrate ve-sweep.

 Requiresinvarlock[hf] for HF workflows; base config YAML for each sweep type.